google-deepmind/xmanager/README.md

 )
 ```

-As of June 2021, the valid accelerator types are:
+As of June 2021, the currently supported accelerator types are:

 * `P100`
 * `V100`